-How Affordable is Property for an Average Working Families?
+How Affordable is Property for Canterbury’s Average Working Families?

-The simple fact is we are not building enough properties, we buy Knoxville Houses every year more and more.
-If the supply of new properties is limited and demand continues to soar with heightened divorce rates, i.e. one household becoming two, people living longer and continued immigration, this means the values of those existing properties continues to remain high and out of reach for a lot of people, especially the blue collar working families.
+The simple fact is we are not building enough properties.
+If the supply of new properties is limited and demand continues to soar with heightened divorce rates, i.e. one household becoming two, people living longer and continued immigration, this means the values of those existing properties continues to remain high and out of reach for a lot of people, especially the blue collar working families of Canterbury.